Crisis Standards of Care

 Plans, Tools, and Templates

 This comprehensive plan is the result of years of collaboration between the state public health, healthcare, legal, ethical, and emergency management disciplines and can serve as a model for others.
 Sections include: Statewide Concept of Operations; Clinical Concept of Operations; Organization and Assignment of Responsibilities; Direction, Control, and Coordination; Information Collection, Analysis, and Dissemination; Communications; Administration, Finance, and Logistics; and Legal Considerations.
+Note that the specific triage tools are dated as they use SOFA as a primary determinant.

 Login to favorite or comment on the article